Apelon-VA/ISAAC-Archetypes/README.md

     * Revert the archetype.properties file (src/main/test/projects/basic)
   * Remove any files that should be removed, and add any new files
   * Review all changes for correctness and completeness
+* The variables in the poms that are to be interpolated at archetype generation time should be escaped with \$
+  (see \${groupId} in src/main/resources/archetype-resources/pom.xml)

 # Generating an ISAAC-PA project from an archetype